-We then start again with the averaged data after direction-independent calibration.
-From this data, we \emph{peel} all calibrator sources outside of a 2.3$^\circ$ region around the pointing center, meaning that we subtract the model after corrupting it with the corresponding direction-dependent solutions without re-adding it to the data at any point.
-This strongly reduces the impact of bright sources outside of the primary beam.
-This data is then imaged using \texttt{DDFacet} \citep{Tasse2018}, this imager simultaneously applies calibration solutions for the remaining 22 calibrator directions based on Voronoi-tesselated facets around the calibrators.
+We then started again with the averaged data after direction-independent calibration.
+From these data, we peeled\emph{} all calibrator sources outside of a 2.3$^\circ$ region around the pointing center, meaning that we subtracted the model after corrupting it with the corresponding direction-dependent solutions without readding it to the data at any point.
+This strongly reduced the impact of bright sources outside of the primary beam.
+These data were then imaged using \texttt{DDFacet} \citep{Tasse2018}.
+This imager simultaneously applied calibration solutions for the remaining 22 calibrator directions based on Voronoi-tesselated facets around the calibrators.
 The resulting image and model are the products of the first major iteration of our direction-dependent calibration pipeline.
-We perform a second major iteration using the improved model as input, this time searching for calibrators on the DDE-calibrated image and going 20\% lower (to 0.8\,Jy) in terms of minimal calibrator flux.
-We find 25 suited directions for the second iteration, which are now all inside the primary beam main lobe.
-Again we loop over these sources ordered according to their brightness and repeat the individual self-calibration cycles as described above.
-Since A1033 is a somewhat special source by being both very bright (>10\,Jy at 54\,MHz) and extended (around 5'), our default algorithm had problems in correctly picking up all emission associated with A1033 as a calibrator direction.
-Therefore, for this target we employ an LBA-specific implementation of the extraction-pipeline described in \citet{vanWeeren2021}.
-This pipeline subtracts all sources outside of a 0.2\textdegree\,radius around A1033 from the data using the model and calibration solutions from the direction-dependent pipeline.
-Then, it performs multiple rounds of self-calibration solving for TEC and a constant phase in each time interval.
-This \emph{tecandphase}-constraint reduces the number of free parameters compared to the phase-solve used in direction-dependent calibration.
-We image the final target-extracted data set using a robust weighting of $-0.3$ and $-1.0$, the images have a background noise of 1.4 and 1.7\,\si{\milli\jansky\per\beam} at a resolution of $21''\times13''$ and $12''\times9''$, they are displayed in \autoref{fig:images}.
+We performed a second major iteration using the improved model as input.
+This time, we searched for calibrators on the DDE-calibrated image and went 20\% lower (to 0.8\,Jy) in terms of minimum calibrator flux.
+We found 25 suitable directions for the second iteration, which were now all inside the primary beam main lobe.
+Again we looped over these sources ordered according to their brightness and repeated the individual self-calibration cycles as described above.
+Since A1033 is a somewhat special source because it is both very bright (>10\,Jy at 54\,MHz) and extended (around 5'), our default algorithm had problems in correctly detecting all emission associated with A1033 as a calibrator direction.
+For this target, we therefore employd an LBA-specific implementation of the extraction-pipeline described in \citet{vanWeeren2021}.
+This pipeline subtracted all sources outside of a 0.2\textdegree\,radius around A1033 from the data using the model and calibration solutions from the direction-dependent pipeline.
+Then, it performed multiple rounds of self-calibration solving for TEC and a constant phase in each time interval.
+This \emph{\textup{tecandphase}}-constraint reduces the number of free parameters compared to the phase-solve used in direction-dependent calibration.
+We imaged the final target-extracted dataset using a robust weighting of $-0.3$ and $-1.0$.
+The images have a background noise of 1.4 and 1.7\,\si{mJy\,beam^{-1}} at a resolution of $21''\times13''$ and $12''\times9''$.
+They are displayed in \autoref{fig:images}.